mirzawaqasahmed/f5-big-iq-lab/docs/class2/module1/lab4.rst

 Once this VM is fully onboarded, you will be able to see that we will start provisioning another VM to reach our target of 2 devices for our SSG

-.. warning:: take a screenshot of our vmware console where the second instance
-    get cloned

 We will know your SSG is done being deployed when you'll see such log files in ``/var/log/restjavad.0.log``